• Skip to primary navigation

 storing bottle brush trees in a pop bottle caddy

-storing bottle brush trees in a pop bottle caddy helps to keep the trees safe from squashing
+storing the trees in a pop bottle caddy helps to keep them safe from squashing

 3. Store In Cardboard Tubing